browserengineering/book/book/animations.md

 At a high level, to raster and draw on the GPU our browser must:[^gpu-variations]

-[^gpu-variations]: These steps vary a bit in the details by GPU architecture.
+[^gpu-variations]: These steps vary a bit in their details by GPU architecture.

 * *Upload* the display list to specialized GPU memory.